on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 As a native Irish surname, Lees is derived from the Gaelic name Mac Laoidhigh, which comes from the word "laoidh," which means "a poem;" or from Mac Giolla Iosa, which means "son of the devotee of Jesus."
 However, Lee is also a common indigenous name in England

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Lees revealed spelling variations, including McAlea, McAlee, MacAlee, MacAlea, MacLee, McLee, MacLees, McLees, MacLeas, McLeas, O'Lees, O'Leas, Lee and many more.

 This web page shows only a small excerpt of our Lees research.
 Another 438 words (31 lines of text) covering the years 1253, 1600, 1650, and 1734 are included under the topic Early Lees History in all our PDF Extended History products

 More information is included under the topic Early Lees Notables in all our PDF Extended History products

 and printed products wherever possible.